mtgjson/mtgjson-website/docs/license/README.md

 # MTGJSON License

-By use of this website and its content you agree to the following license:
+By using this website and its content you agree to the following license:

 <img class="img-license" src="../.vuepress/public/images/mit-license.jpg" alt="MIT License" title="MIT License" />